Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 We now carry over the required arguments from Sections \ref{sec:operations} and \ref{sec:power}, leading to the proof of Theorem \ref{th:p-power} as the Floer-theoretic analogue of Theorem \ref{th:abstract-counterpart}.

-We can bring Floer-theoretic constructions closer to the abstract operadic framework, by making a universal choice of inhomogeneous terms which are parametrized by $\mathit{FM}_d$.
+We can bring Floer-theoretic constructions closer to the abstract operadic framework, by making a generic choice of inhomogeneous terms which are parametrized by $\mathit{FM}_d$.
 In the interior, this means that for every complex configuration $(z_1,\dots,z_d)$ we choose an inhomogeneous term $\nu_C$ on the resulting surface \eqref{eq:surface}, in a way which is compatible with the action of the automorphisms which appear in \eqref{eq:configuration-space-2}.
 We then ask that this should extend to the ``screens'' associated to points in $\partial \mathit{FM}_d$, in a way which enables compactness arguments for boundary strata of any dimension, see Definition \ref{th:smoothing}(i), and gluing for codimension $1$ boundary strata, see Definition \ref{th:smoothing}(ii).
-We also ask that our choices should be $\mathit{Sym}_d$-equivariant.
+We also ask that our choices should be $\mathit{Sym}_d$-equivariant (recall that the symmetric group acts freely on $\mathit{FM}_d$).